CALL for NOMINATIONS: 2022 IWCA Outstanding Article Award

-- The publication addresses one or more issues of long-term interest to writing center administrators, theorists, and/or practitioners.
+- Address one or more issues of long-term interest to writing center administrators, theorists, and practitioners.

-- The publication discusses theories, practices, or policies that contribute to a richer understanding of writing center theory and practice.
+- Discuss theories, practices, policies, or experiences that contribute to a richer understanding of writing center work.

-- The publication shows sensitivity toward the situated contexts in which writing centers exist and operate.
+- Show sensitivity toward the situated contexts in which writing centers exist and operate.

-- The publication will serve as a strong representative of the scholarship of and research on writing centers.
+- Serve as a strong representative of the scholarship of and research on writing centers.

 2020: Alexandria Lockett, “Why I Call It the Academic Ghetto: A Critical Examination of Race, Place, and Writing Centers,” Praxis: A Writing Center Journal 16.2 (2019).